Kosovo betrayed by EU on visa-free travel, premier says

-BRUSSELS — Kosovo’s prime minister says the country feels betrayed by the European Union, which it is aspiring to join one day, because of the bloc’s delays on enacting visa-free travel for its citizens.
+BRUSSELS — Kosovo’s prime minister said Monday the country feels betrayed by the European Union, which it is aspiring to join one day, because of the bloc’s delays on enacting visa-free travel for its citizens.

-Ramush Haradinaj’s comments came in a speech he made in Brussels on Monday at a meeting with senior EU officials.
+Ramush Haradinaj’s comments came in a speech he made in Brussels at a meeting with senior EU officials.

+Kosovo’s citizens “feel betrayed and disillusioned with the EU,” he said.
+“Time is not our friend.
+We should see concrete progress.”

+Haradinaj said that though Kosovo had fulfilled dozens of requirements set by EU members, the response from Brussels is “incomplete and hopeless.”

 Kosovo is the only nation in Eastern Europe not allowed visa-free travel to EU member countries.